 Since the remodelling, the lower windows of the left-hand unit have been whitewashed, the door politely pointing to the door in the right-hand unit, now the café’s sole entrance.
 Inside, the remodelling is more obvious, a wall running along the line dividing the two units, stretching about two-thirds of the depth of the units, separating roastery from café, while not quite reaching the (admittedly very high) ceiling.

 Those of us who enjoy watching roasters in action might rue the loss of the view, although a window in the wall near the front offers partial compensation.
-Meanwhile, the sliding door next to it, which provides access to the roastery has its own thin, tall window inset in the middle, looking straight across at the Giesen roaster, so all is not lost.
-For more on the changes to the roastery, keep an eye out for its own Coffee Spot Update, which is out in due course.
+Meanwhile, the sliding door next to it, which provides access to the roastery, has its own thin, tall window inset in the middle, looking straight across at the Giesen roaster, so all is not lost.
+For more on the changes to the roastery, check out its own Meet the Roaster Update.

 The counter which the wall replaces used to run to its left, which means that the roastery is slightly bigger than before, while the café is correspondingly smaller.
 Despite this, there is more seating in the new Quarter Horse Coffee, spread out in a number of distinct spaces which has the added advantage during the COVID-19 pandemic of providing better social distancing.
 There are three two-person tables in the windows at the front, two six-person tables in a bay on the left, opposite the counter, with more seating at the back, including a small outside seating area.